Nortel: Accounting restatements

 Frank Dunn presided over a dramatic restructuring of Nortel, which included laying off two-thirds of its workforce (60,000 staff) and writedowns of nearly US$16 billion in 2001 alone.
 This had some initial perceived success in turning the company around, with an unexpected return to profitability reported in the first quarter of 2003.
 The black ink triggered a total of $70 million in bonuses to the top 43 managers, with $7.8 million going to Dunn alone, $3 million to chief financial officer Douglas Beatty, and $2 million to controller Michael Gollogly.
-Independent auditor Deloitte & Touche advised audit committee chairman John Cleghorn and board chairman "Red" Wilson to look into the suspicious results, who promptly hired the law firm WilmerHale to vet the financial statements.
-In late October 2003, Nortel announced that it intended to restate approximately $900 million of liabilities carried on its previously reported balance sheet as of June 30, 2003, following a comprehensive internal review of these liabilities.
+Independent auditor Deloitte & Touche advised audit committee chairman John Cleghorn and board chairman "Red" Wilson to look into the suspicious results, who hired the law firm WilmerHale to vet the financial statements.
+In late October 2003, Nortel announced that it intended to restate approximately $900 million of liabilities carried on its balance sheet as of June 30, 2003, following a comprehensive internal review of these liabilities.
 The company stated that the restatement's principal effects would be a reduction in previously reported net losses for 2000, 2001, and 2002 and an increase in shareholders' equity and net assets previously reported on its balance sheet.
 A dozen of the company's most senior executives returned $8.6 million of bonuses they were paid based on the erroneous accounting.
 Investigators ultimately found about $3 billion in revenue had been booked improperly in 1998, 1999, and 2000.
 More than $2 billion was moved into later years, about $750 million was pushed forward beyond 2003 and about $250 million was wiped away completely.
 The accounting scandal hurt both Nortel's reputation and finances, as Nortel spent an estimated US$400 million on outside auditors and management consultants to retrain staff.

 To improve its liquidity, in 2003 Nortel arranged a US$750 million credit support facility with Export Development Canada.
 Walter Robinson of the Canadian Taxpayers Federation denounced the line of credit, calling it "corporate welfare at its worst."

 On April 28, 2004 amidst the accounting scandal, three of Nortel's top lieutenants—Douglas Beatty, CEO Frank Dunn and Michael Gollogly—were fired for financial mismanagement.
 They were later charged with fraud by the RCMP.
 The trial began on January 16, 2012, ending with acquittals for all three.

 The United States Securities and Exchange Commission (SEC) also filed charges against them and four vice-presidents for civil fraud.
 On December 19, 2014, remaining civil charges from the Ontario Securities Commission and SEC were simultaneously dropped.